persalys/persalys/python/doc/developer_manual/validation/validation.rst

 `````````

 - open the interface
-- create a new OTStudy
+- create a new Study
 - click on 'Symbolic model' button of the window of myOTStudy
     - the item PhysicalModel_0 appears in the tree view
     - a new Physical model diagram window appears in the mdiArea, check its behavior (cursor, arrow colors, buttons availability, messages text)